 Children

-Minors under 16 are not permitted to use our Site without express parental consent to both use the Services and be bound by our Terms of Service and this Policy.
+Minors under 16 are not permitted to use our Site without express parental consent to both use the Services and be bound by our Terms of Service and this Notice.
 We do not intentionally collect information from minors under 13.
 If you believe we have collected any personal information from a child younger than 13 years of age, please notify us immediately here and we will take reasonable measures to remove that information from our systems.

 Payments